About

 Health issues (2018–2024)

-This kid needs hospitalization and blood transfusion.
+This kid needs hospitalization and a blood transfusion.

 First commercial project (2024)